-LINE Webtoons are basically made up of individual image files connected together on their site to look like a one long vertical strip with an upload size of 800px by 1280px
+BUT something that I learned over the years is that webtoons or more specifically WEBTOON CANVA webtoon pages are basically made up of individual image files that their platform will connect together to make it look like a one long vertical strip with an upload size of 800px by 1280px

 When I’m done drawing my webtoon I will draw in a high dpi of 600 but you can draw in a lower dpi like 300 or 72 but be mindful of the blurry effect that might happen.